There are different ways scammers try to trick you, including pretending to be from myGov.

 Here are some common ways scammers use emails to target our customers.

-Scammers may ask you to update your personal information, including your Electronic Funds Transfer (EFT) details, via a link, QR code or attachment in an email.
+Scammers may ask you to update your personal information, including your Electronic Funds Transfer (EFT) details, via a link, button, icon, QR code or attachment in an email.
 They’ll say you can get a payment or refund if you do this.

 To appear genuine, the emails often include images and wording copied from the myGov website or the myGov app.
 These scam emails may look similar to this:

-Scammers may send you an email saying your myGov account is locked.
-They ask you to click on a link to unlock it.
-They may also say the security of your myGov account is at risk and to click a link to secure it again.
-They may claim that your account will be deactivated or permanently locked if you don’t click a link to sign into myGov.
+They may also say the security of your myGov account is at risk, and your account will be deactivated or permanently locked if you don’t click a link to sign into myGov.

 Don’t click the link.
 These are all scams.